Your ability to continuously attract new salon clients will ultimately determine your success as a salon or spa owner.

 I’m not talking about boosting a Facebook post here.
 I mean proper implementation of a Facebook ads strategy for a salon.

-I’m sure you’ve done some type of Facebook marketing before.
-But Facebook marketing can be useless if done incorrectly or it can generate new clients like crazy, at very little cost, if done right.
+I’m sure you’ve done some Facebook marketing before.
+But Facebook marketing can be useless if done incorrectly, or it can generate new clients like crazy at very little cost if done right.

 As a salon owner, you don’t need to be the perfect marketeer at everything.
-But investing a bit of time to truly understand Facebook ads can be a game changer for you.
-If I’d recommend you to learn one skill outside your core profession, this would be it.
+But investing time to truly understand Facebook ads can be a game changer for you.
+If I’d recommend that you learn one skill outside your core profession, this would be it.
 Or if you run a bigger salon, I’d advise you to put a part of your marketing budget with a good Facebook ads agency to help you.

 You can typically find an agency to help you for about $1’000 and up/per month.
 If you’re a smaller salon and don’t have that money, you can learn how to do good Facebook ads for the salon on your own.
 It’s not difficult but requires you to spend a bit of time learning.